 How to escape your calling URLs with percent encoding

 A URL is a single string without spaces.
 It is made up of a protocol, a domain and trailing query strings.
 No spaces are allowed in the domain or the query strings.
 The domain and query strings are separated by a question mark (?).
 Multiple query strings are separated by an ampersand (&).
-For detailed information, see the W3C website HTML URL Encoding Reference.
-To serve the URL string correctly, we must at least escape all spaces in the entire URL and the question marks within parameters:
+For detailed information, see the W3C website To serve the URL string correctly, we must at least escape all spaces in the entire URL and the question marks within parameters:

 Raw: Escaped: |